shuesc1/Work-Samples/TreeImplementation/README.txt

 	#9 preorderTraversal (N,L,R) --while node has children print out node's name and then all children's names; supposed
 									to act recursively but fails to do so.

+				<<03/10 MODIFICATION>>: base case: if parameter node is leaf, print out its name, else print out its name and for
+				each of its children recursively call method.

 	#10 postorderTraversal (L,R,N)-- same as above, except print out children's names first then parent node's name.
 Also supposed
 									to run recursively.

+				<<03/10 MODIFICATION>>: base case: if parameter node is leaf, print out its name, else for
+				each of its children recursively call method, then print out its name.

 	#11 isFemale -- uses a .csv file of ~4000 most common US female names according to census bureau.
 If name appears in list,
 					return true.

 	#12 isOnlyChild -- if the size of the parent's children arraylist is only 1 return true, else return false.

+					<<03/10 MODIFICATION>>: iterate over all nodes, is isSibling == true for any, return false, else return true.

 3. FamilyTreeSimulator - contains the main method and tests all methods; I tried to provide a true and then a false statement for the more important boolean methods.